joshgerdes/jekyll-uno/_drafts/deallocate-stopped-virtual-machines-using-azure-automation.md

 11. ![](/uploads/azureportal-automation_modules_az-accounts.jpg)
 12. Make sure that the Runtime version is: **5.1**
 13. Click **Import**
-14. Now that the Az.Accounts has been updated, it's time to import Az.AlertsManagement!
+14. Now that the Az.Accounts have been updated, and it's time to import Az.AlertsManagement!
 15. Click on **Modules**
 16. Click on **+ Add a module**
 17. Click on **Browse from Gallery**